aroff/aroff/README.md

 - **[reskit](https://github.com/aroff/reskit)** – AI template kit for quantitative investment research: structured workflows, quality gates, and reproducibility for strategy development.

 - **[cli-emu](https://github.com/aroff/cli-emulator)** – Deterministic CLI emulator: describe any CLI in YAML and replay it for e2e tests, CI/CD, and agentic workloads without network or real binaries.

+- **[agwiki](https://github.com/goagwiki/agwiki)** – a rust cli for maintaining wikis: run agent-driven ingestion of content, validate links and pages, and export wiki as skills